percona/pmm/doc/source/using.rst

 2. Configure QAN agent to collect data from Performance Schema:

    a.
-Click the gear button at the top.
+In the Query Analytics web UI, click the gear button at the top.
    b.
 Under **Query Analytics**, select **Performance Schema**
       in the **Collect from** drop-down list.
    c.
 Click **Apply** to save changes.

-For more information about configuring QAN agent, see :ref:`configure`.
+.. _using-mm:

 Metrics Monitor
 ===============